Margin, Liquidation and Loss Allocation Rules

 4. Insurance fund, clawback and socialised loss

-4.1 In extreme circumstances, including market disruption, liquidity shortfall, oracle disruption, insolvency, insurance fund depletion, security module issue, smart contract issue, Mistrade, Erroneous Transaction, settlement issue, liquidation issue, governance decision, regulatory action or order, or other extraordinary event, profitable accounts may be subject to clawback, socialised loss, delayed settlement, adjusted settlement, forced deleveraging, or other loss allocation processes.
+4.1 In extreme circumstances, including market disruption, liquidity shortfall, oracle disruption, insolvency, insurance fund depletion, security module issue, smart contract issue, Mistrade, Erroneous Transaction, settlement issue, liquidation issue, governance decision, regulatory action or order, or other extraordinary event, accounts with profitable or positive positions or balances at the time of the relevant loss allocation event, or accounts that have received settlement proceeds, profit, or other value in connection with the relevant instrument, market, or event, may be subject to clawback, socialised loss, delayed settlement, adjusted settlement, forced deleveraging, or other loss allocation processes.

 4.2 These processes may affect profitable positions, accounts that do not themselves breach margin requirements, or users that did not cause the relevant shortfall, where this is required by the protocol design, governance decision, applicable risk framework, market integrity process, settlement process, liquidation process, or extreme market circumstances.